haxwell/quizki/README.md

 For each issue you work, create a local/featureBranch off your local/devBranch.
 We work both fixes and new features using featureBranches.
 After you have tested the issue's solution, push the local/featureBranch to origin/featureBranch on GitHub, then issue a pull request to haxwell/quizki for your origin/featureBranch.

 If you are working a complex issue, then feel free to issue an inprogress pull request to discuss the progress and pontential solutions.
 Corrections may be recommended.
-If so, you can merge recommendations your local/featureBranch.
+If so, you can merge recommendations to your local/featureBranch.
 Just fetch, pull, merge into your local/featureBranch.
-Afterward push the updated local/featureBrancg to your origin/featureBranch.
+Afterward push the updated local/featureBranch to your origin/featureBranch.

 ## Versioning